arrow_backAll insights

 3. Social media content generation

-AI-assisted content generation reduces content creation time by 41%, with 53% of users reporting this outcome consistently.
-For a business owner spending 6.7 hours per week on social media, that is roughly 2.7 hours returned every week.
-Annualised, that is 140 hours.
+Capsule CRM's research found that AI-assisted content generation reduces content creation time by 41%, with 53% of users reporting this outcome consistently.
+For a business owner spending 6.7 hours per week on social media — the SA SME average — that is roughly 2.7 hours returned every week.

 4. AI chatbot integration on your website or WhatsApp

 A chatbot is only valuable if it is connected to real data — your product catalogue, your pricing, your FAQs, your booking system.
-A well-integrated chatbot handles volume.
-The 15-employee e-commerce example handled 70% of incoming requests automatically — see the full chatbot case study breakdown.
+A generic chatbot that says "I'll pass that to a team member" has negative ROI because it adds friction without reducing load.

 How to pick your first AI integration

 The most common mistake is starting with the technology rather than the problem.
+Someone reads about AI agents and decides they need one, without identifying what it would actually solve.

 Step 3: Run a 90-day pilot on one process.
 Do not attempt to automate six things simultaneously.
 Pick one process, run it for 90 days, measure against the baseline, and make a data-backed decision about what comes next.